dialex/start-testing/docs/toolbox/dev-methodologies.md

 #### Living documentation (BDD)

-If your team decides to code automated checks for each scenario (i.e. executable specification) then you can go a step further and achieve living documentation.
+The tool that reads Gherkin and executes test code is called [Cucumber](https://cucumber.io/).
+If your team decides to write automated checks for each scenario (i.e. executable specification) then you can go a step further and achieve living documentation.

 If you automated your scenarios, most likely you have a collection of `*.feature` files.
 You can find (or build) a tool that reads these files and automatically generates web pages (`*.html` files).